 Not what you expect for a town you never heard of in the middle of "rural" China?
 Nei Jiang has 300,000 people.

-We've travelled no more than three miles from the last picture.
+Three miles from the last picture.

 Brick and tile construction.